Tamiya lacquer paint review

 Tried and tested new paint colors

 I am a fan of Tamiya’s excellent lacquer spray paint range (TS series) for over 20 years.
-A few years after I stopped spraying enamels, I enjoyed an easy step of pulling my model car bodies directly from spray cans using TS paints.
+A few years after I stopped spraying enamels, I enjoyed the easy step of pulling my model car bodies directly from spray cans using TS paints.
 The finishes were almost universally perfect and fast and easy to achieve.
 Eventually, I started unloading my TS paints for airbrush use, wanting more precise color matches and better control of application and paint thickness.

 I wished for a day that Tamiya could present TS colors in jars for airbrush use.
 That day has finally come.

 Tamiya’s LP paints appeal to modelers who love the company’s range of colors and prefer to use airbrushes to apply paint.
-Most of the colors I bought were those designed for model car manufacturers, including solid colors, metallics, pearls and micas.
-Also a bottle of thinner; bright clear; plain, semi-gloss and glossy black; and three light colors: yellow, orange and red.
+Most of the colors I bought were those designed for model car manufacturers, including solid colors, metallics, pearls, and micas.
+Also a bottle of thinner; bright clear; plain, semi-gloss, and glossy black; and three light colors: yellow, orange, and red.

 To test the dyes, I went back to my tried and true method of spraying colors onto disposable white plastic spoons.
 They are useful as size swatches and for measuring how aggressively a paint will erode plastic before using it on a model.
 A few colors were thrown over the bare plastic while the others were air-brushing the Tamiya thin gray liner to see how well it covered the gray compared to white.
 To create sample sugar polishes, I sprayed a shiny silver (LP-48) base coat and applied clear colors over it.

-When testing new paints in this way, I mark the spoons with the corresponding color and note if the gray liner goes over it.
+When testing new paints in this way, I mark the spoons with the corresponding color and note if the gray liner goes over them.
 And after a marathon session of spraying various colors, I had a good idea of how these paints work: Happily, they airbrush beautifully.
-The paint flows smoothly, has enough pigment to quickly create color and dries to proper gloss.
+The paint flows smoothly, has enough pigment to quickly create color, and dries to proper gloss.
 However, depending on your airbrush and needs, they need to be thinned to thin 1: 1 or 2: 1 paint.

 Following the spoon tests, I used the paints in several personal projects, including the ’57 Chevy snap kit.
-I mixed three of the LP paints to create a special mauve color that I put on Tamiya gray liner.
+I mixed three of the LP paints to create a special mauve color that I put on Tamiya’s gray liner.
 I painted the metallic black on the roof panel of the kit directly onto the bare black plastic.
 After mixing, the colors blend easily; the pigment is so dense that you won’t need more than a single bottle value for a typical 1 / 24th scale model (except for self-induced paint issues).

 I am excited that Tamiya’s new LP paints are working well and they will become indispensable in my personal paint supply.
 They were beautifully sprayed, well-draped, and produced great results.